 The Lattice1 enables management of cryptoassets with a simple secure interface.
 With a dedicated secure enclave, anti-tamper features, secure screen, and human readable smart contract markup you are always in control of your keys.
-Pair your Lattice1 with any supported app to access your wallet from anywhere.
-Looking up balances, sending transactions, and switching between primary and SafeCard wallets are all a breeze with your online Lattice1 hardware wallet.
+Pair your Lattice1 with any supported software wallet to access your crypto from anywhere.
+Look up balances, send transactions, and easily switch between your Lattice1 and SafeCard wallets.
 Your new Lattice1 comes bundled with one SafeCard to get you started.
 You can buy additional SafeCard 2-packs to make multiple backups or create as many different wallets as you want!
 Don't sacrifice security or usability - with the Lattice1, you can have both.

 The Lattice1 ships with US 2-prong (type A) power supply.
 Customers outside the US will need to purchase separate plug adaptor.